-We also know that vitamin B6 (pyridoxine) can cause nerve toxicity although it usually doesn’t do that in doses lower than 200-300 mg per day.
-Over time, higher doses of B6 can be harmful and may result in nerve damage, producing numbness and tingling in the extremities that may eventually be irreversible.
-Be sure to discontinue use of supplemental B6 if you notice any unusual sensations.
+We also know that vitamin B6 (pyridoxine) can cause nerve toxicity, although it usually doesn’t do that in doses lower than 200-300 mg per day.
+Over time, higher doses of B6 can cause numbness and tingling in the extremities that may eventually be irreversible.
 (I saw one woman who developed numbness in her legs from a daily dose of just 200 mg.
 A neurologist told her she might have multiple sclerosis, but when she stopped taking the B6, the symptoms disappeared.)
-I recommend a trial of 100 to 200 mg per day of this vitamin for nerve compression injuries such as carpal tunnel syndrome, but I always caution patients to discontinue it if they notice any unusual numbness.
-Too much B6 can also cause oversensitivity to sunlight, which can lead to skin rashes and numbness, as well as nausea, vomiting, abdominal pain, loss of appetite, and abnormal liver function.
+I recommend a trial of 100 to 200 mg per day of this vitamin for nerve compression injuries such as carpal tunnel syndrome, but I always caution patients to discontinue it if they notice any unusual sensations.
+Too much B6 can also cause oversensitivity to sunlight, which, in turn, can lead to skin rashes, as well as nausea, vomiting, abdominal pain, loss of appetite, and abnormal liver function.

-High doses of niacin (vitamin B3) can also cause problems, but you’re unlikely to run into trouble unless you’re taking more than 2,000 to 3,000 mg per day in an effort to lower cholesterol.
-Reactions range from flushing, itching, nervousness and headaches to intestinal cramps.
+High doses of niacin (vitamin B3) can also cause problems, but you’re unlikely to run into trouble unless you’re taking more than 2,000 to 3,000 mg per day in efforts to lower cholesterol.
+Reactions range from flushing, itching, nervousness and headache to intestinal cramps.
 Don’t take doses in excess of 3,000 mg a day except under careful medical supervision.
 At those amounts nausea, jaundice and elevated liver enzymes can occur, a toxic picture mimicking hepatitis.
 The symptoms disappear when niacin is discontinued.

 Andrew Weil, M.D.